Hosseinkakavand1376/Heart-disease/README.md

 # Heartdisease
-Prediction of Heart Disease by Machine Learning as Undergraduate Research University of Mazandaran
+Prediction of Heart Disease by Machine Learning as Undergraduate Research <br />
+University of Mazandaran<br />
 Advisor: Dr. Khadijeh Aghajani